 Size of Wire Spools You Can Put In Each Welder

-Both the Hobart and the Lincoln can take either 2 lb. or 10 lb. spools (4 inch or 8 inch spools) and have adaptors that enable you to switch between the different sized spools.
+Both the Hobart and the Lincoln can take either 2 lb. or 10 lb. spools (4 inch or 8 inch spools).
+And have adaptors that allow you to switch between the different sized spools.

-So you have the convenience of being able to use the larger spool sizes with the better cost per pound of wire should you wish to.
+So you can use the larger spool sizes with the better cost per pound.
+When you want to.

 Contact Tips Supplied

-The Hobart Handler is supplied with two 0.030 contact tips only.
+The Hobart Handler is has two 0.030 contact tips in the box.

-From this point of view Lincoln Electric is more generous with their starting in the box supplies.
+From this point of view Lincoln Electric is more generous with their starter supplies.

 Hobart and Lincoln Wire Feed Speed Compared

 The wire speed rates on the two MIGs are infinitely variable.
-And from that point of view they are they same.
+And from that point of view they’re the same.